 - State of Maine v.
 Joel David Poirier: Complaint (Word)

 - State of Maine v.
-Joel D. Poirier and Poirier Construction Company, Inc.: Judgment by Default (PDF)
+Joel D. Poirier and Poirier Construction Company, Inc.: Judgement by Default (PDF)

 - State of Maine v.
-Maine Coast Log Homes, Timber Pine Construction, and Mark A. Holmes: Order Granting Judgment (PDF)
+Maine Coast Log Homes, Timber Pine Construction, and Mark A. Holmes: Order Granting Judgement (PDF)